-Large accelerated filer □ ted filer Accelerated filer Non-accelerated filer (Do not check if a small reporting company) Smaller reporting company ⊠ Indicate by check mark whether the re gistrant is a shell company (as defined in Rule 12b-2 of the Exchar nge Act).
-Yes □ No ⊠ The aggregate market value of the voti asked price of such common equity, as 0 d by reference to the average bid and The number of shares outstanding of the registrant's common stock as of March 30, 2011 was 19,337,298 shares.
-Also outstanding at March 30, 2011 there were 2,958.3617 shares of Series A Cumulative Convertible Preferred Stock convertible into 11,601,405 shares of Common Stock.
+Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company ⊠ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes o No x The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the average bid and asked price of such common equity, as of June 30, 2011, was approximately \$39,542,000.
+The number of shares outstanding of the registrant's common stock as of March 23, 2012 was 24,134,536 shares.
+Also outstanding at March 23, 2012 were 2,938.3617 shares of Series A Cumulative Convertible Preferred Stock convertible into 20,264,551 shares of common stock.
 DOCUMENTS INCORPORATED BY REFERENCE.
-Portions of the registrant's definitive Proxy Statement relating to our 2011 Annual Meeting of Shareholders are incorporated by reference into Part III of this Annual Report on Form 10-K where indicated.
+Portions of the registrant's definitive Proxy Statement relating to our 2012 Annual Meeting of Shareholders are incorporated by reference into Part III of this Annual Report on Form 10-K where indicated.